jrmhaig/Bakery/README.md

 To do
 -----

-1. Actually write the code!
-This README is really just a declaration of intent.
+A (possibly incomplete) list of things that need doing:

+1. Detect when a device has been plugged in.
+2. Mount device.
+3. Find list of available images.
+4. S1 and S2 to select image.
+Display selected image with LEDs.
+5. S3 to write image.
+Progress status with LEDs.
-2. Get a PiFace Display.
+6. Get a PiFace Display.
 This would be much more useful than the PiFace Digital.